matwliu/matwliu.github.io/_pages/about.md

 <!-- About Me -->
 <!-- ====== -->

-I am currently a postdoctoral fellow in the [South China Research Center for Applied Mathematics and Interdisciplinary Studies (CAMIS)](http://camis.scnu.edu.cn/) at [South China Normal University (SCNU)](https://www.scnu.edu.cn).
-Before joining SCNU, I received my PhD in 2020 and my BSc in 2014 at [Hunan Normal University](https://www.hunnu.edu.cn).
-From February 2022 to February 2023, I was a one-year visiting scholar in the [Department of Mathematics](https://www.math.nus.edu.sg) at National University of Singapore, Singapore.
+I am currently a Research Fellow in the [Department of Mathematics](https://www.math.nus.edu.sg) at National University of Singapore (NUS).
+Before joining NUS, I received my PhD in 2020 and my BSc in 2014 at [Hunan Normal University](https://www.hunnu.edu.cn).
+From July 2020 to March 2023, I was a Postdoctoral Fellow in the [South China Research Center for Applied Mathematics and Interdisciplinary Studies (CAMIS)](http://camis.scnu.edu.cn/) at [South China Normal University (SCNU)](https://www.scnu.edu.cn).

 My research is at computational and applied mathematics with a main focus on scientific computing and numerical analysis.
 I am interested in combining analysis, partial differential equations, dynamical systems, algorithm design, numerical analysis and optimization techniques to nonlinear problems with applications in quantum physics and materials science.